corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 ## Introducing Collaborative Recovery

-Collaborative Recovery is a CorDapp-based solution that helps you retrieve lost data in a disaster recovery scenario where all other strategies have been exhausted.
+Collaborative Recovery is a secure, privacy-oriented solution that helps you identify and retrieve data if you ever encounter a disaster recovery scenario.

-With a coordinated approach, you can use Collaborative Recovery to detect potential ledger inconsistencies and recover any missing ledger data from parties you have transacted with on the Business Network.
-For this solution to be effective, the Collaborative Recovery CorDapps must be deployed to every node with which you may transact.
-This means that as well as installing locally, you must try to make Collaborative Recovery part of the overall disaster recovery policy for your Business Network.
+Once you have installed the required CorDapps, you can safely use Collaborative Recovery to detect potential ledger inconsistencies and recover any missing data from parties you have transacted with.
+The feature runs in the background, acting as an additional layer of security when using Corda.

+As the name suggests, this is a collaborative method for recovering data.
+For maximum peace of mind, you should seek agreement across your Business Network to make this feature part of the overall disaster recovery policy.

 {{< note >}}